Dyalog/link/help/Link.Create.md

   > | 9.5  | apli      |

 - **fastLoad** (default off) Flag to reduce the load time by not inspecting source to detect name clashes
   >   This affects only initial directory loading, but not subsequent editor or file system watcher events.
-Worth doing for very large projects with expert users that don't produce name clashes.
-Side effects (again, only at initial load time, not at subsequent events):
+Worth doing for very large projects with users that don't produce name clashes (two files defining the same APL name).
+Side effects are (again, only at initial load time, not at subsequent events):
   >   - good: load will be significantly faster because files will be fixed exactly once in their final destination
   >   - bad: **forceFileNames**/**forceExtensions** won't be observed
-  >   - bad: clashing names won't be detected: files may silently overwrite each other's definition if they define the same name.
+  >   - bad: clashing names won't be detected: files may silently overwrite each other's APL definition if they define the same APL name.
   >   - bad: **beforeRead** may report nc=0